-Project Definition:

-The aim of the project is to analyse the feasibility and design an algorithm to calculate the predicted demand capabilities of a fleet of high end electric vehicles.
-Methods of analysis will include research into current vehicle to grid demand response methods and a machine learning analysis of user profiles to predict the charge status and capabilities of individual vehicles.
-The response design and techno-economic potential will be analysed following which the algorithm will be developed using sample data provided by the industrial supervising company (Jaguar Land Rover)

-Functionality of project
+Description and Objectives of the Project :

+The aim of the project is to analyse the feasibility of implementing a remote on-off switching control scheme of charging a fleet of “high-end” electric vehicles (HE-EVs, which are generally defined as EVs with battery capacity of around 100 kWh, or higher).
+The work on the project will have several stages:

+Initial analysis will provide a detailed review of existing grid-to-vehicle (G2V) and vehicle-to-grid (V2G) demand response methods.

+Afterwards, a machine learning analysis of a representative set of HE-EV user profiles will be performed, in order to predict the time-varying (i.e. time of the day, day of the week) charge status and potential of individual vehicles in the HE-EV fleet to contribute to the target control objectives.

+Next stage will be dedicated to a design of a flexible and computationally efficient algorithm to calculate the predicted demand-response capabilities of a sample HE-EV fleet.

+The final stage will be related to the techno-economic analysis of developed control schemes and algorithms, using sample data provided by the industrial supervising company (Jaguar Land Rover, JLR).

+Motivation and Relevance

-This project will examine the feasibility and initial design of a control algorithm that would allow JLR to aggregate demand response across their future electric vehicles.
-Through the incentivising of customers to opt in to the scheme and remuneration for demand response this system could therefore generate an income for the company on a product that has already been sold.
+This project will examine the techno-economic feasibility and initial design of a control scheme that would allow JLR to aggregate demand response across a fleet of their HE-EVs.
+By aggregating the demand response of a fleet of HE-EVs charging on the same grid JLR will be able to bid on the energy market by offering grid balancing/support services and receive the corresponding compensation for the service.

+Through the incentivising of customers to opt in to the scheme and remuneration for provided demand response functionalities (e.g. by offering remuneration to be used towards vehicle servicing for HE-EV owners), this demand-response control scheme could generate an additional income for the company on a product that has already been sold.

-Assumptions
+An important constraint is that the implementation of the scheme should result in the minimum, or no discomfort for the HE-EV users, as the on-off switching of the chargers will not impact user-required state of charge of HE-EV battery and time at which it should be delivered.

+Project Scope

-Due to the scope at which this project could be applied to it has been chosen to focus on controlling only a high-end battery electric vehicle (BEV) with a battery capacity of approximately 100kWh that is to be charged primarily at a home charging station without smart control.
-The demand response will be analysed in both the English and Scottish grids initially with room for expansion at a later date.
-Further assumptions will be based off public specifications of a Tesla Model S for simplicity.
+This project will focus on controlling only HE-EVs charged at a home charging station, with simple on-off remote control switching and without any further “smart control functionalities” (e.g. control of charging power level, or electricity tariff-based charging control).
+The demand response capabilities of the modelled HE-EVs will be analysed in both the English and Scottish low voltage grids (220V) .
+Any data and information not provided by the JLR will be based on available public specifications of similar HE-EVs, e.g. a Tesla Model S 100D.

 Preparatory Tasks:

-Search for alternative sources and methods of demand response.

-Search for alternative sources and methods of remote vehicle charge control.
+Review existing demand response methods.

+Familiarise with suitable methods for remote control of EV charging (both in G2V and V2G applications).

-Search for predicted fleet size and demand capabilities of electric vehicles currently available and predicted growth rates.
+Identify typical fleet size and related demand capabilities of HE-EVs based on both current EV uptake statistics and predicted growth rates.

-Research potential algorithms for adaptive learning algorithm.
+Research and familiarise with potential algorithms for implementation of adaptive/machine learning techniques.

 Main Tasks:

-Predict capability of fleet and whether grid demand response capabilities are met
+Predict demand-response capability of a HE-EV fleet and whether the grid demand response capabilities are met.

-Analyse historic data to design initial block diagram of proposed algorithm
+Analyse available historical data to design an initial block diagram of the proposed control algorithm and scheme.

-Formulate algorithm and data structures for Python implementation.
+Formulate basic elements of the control algorithm and design interfaces for data structures in Python code implementation.

+Evaluate the economical advantage to JLR that this scheme could provide and the start-up cost associated with implementing such a system

 Test Python implementation.